 Today, we are still caring for some residents who lived here as children.

 Beaumont Commons, Farmington Hills is now home to a full continuum of care.
-We welcome independent seniors, older adults who need assisted living services, short-term rehab, long-term care and dedicated Alzheimer’s care.
-We also have a Senior Assessment Center with on-site clinicians who can evaluate the needs of any older adult in southeast Michigan.
+We welcome independent seniors in independent living and Independent Living Plus, and older adults who need some assistance in Independent Living Plus Services, short-term rehab, long-term care and dedicated Alzheimer’s care.